thumblemonks/riot-mongoid/README.md

 ## Copyright

-Copyright (c) 2011 gabrielg.
+Copyright (c) 2011 gabrielg, Arthur Chiu.
 See LICENSE for details.